-If the suspect animal is already dead, or the veterinarian and/or owner decides on the humane destruction of the animal, or if the animal dies while under observation, the carcase will be transported immediately to the relevant laboratory for appropriate diagnostic testing.
+If the suspect animal is already dead, or the veterinarian and/or owner decides on the humane destruction of the animal, or if the animal dies while under observation, the carcase must be transported immediately to the relevant laboratory for appropriate diagnostic testing.
 When results are negative for a suspect case, all contact animals will continue to remain in isolation until further results of more sensitive tests are available, usually within two to three days.

-There is a large range of possible scenarios that the LDCC may have to coordinate for a rabies outbreak or incident, from a contained case of an individual pet animal, to the highly unlikely worst-case scenario of a nationwide outbreak involving both wildlife and domestic animals.
+There is a large range of possible scenarios that the CDCC may have to coordinate for a rabies outbreak or incident, from a contained case of an individual pet animal, to the highly unlikely worst-case scenario of a nationwide outbreak involving both wildlife and domestic animals.